eaudeweb/eaudeweb.github.com/homepage/_posts/2000-01-01-work-with-us.markdown

 ### Open positions ###

-There are no open positions at the moment, but you may still send a resume to jobs&#64;eaudeweb&#46;ro.
+There are no open positions at the moment, but you may still send us a resume at jobs＠eaudeweb.ro.

 <!--
 [float slideshow]
 -->